Fer-dev-gt/DB-restaurant-los-tacos-amigos/README.md

 # DB-restaurant-los-tacos-amigos
-Here I create a DB for a Mexican restaurant where I apply what I learned about SQL and MySQL Workbench by creating multiple tables to represent the login and workflow of the restaurant.
+Here I created a DB for a Mexican restaurant where I apply what I learned about SQL and MySQL Workbench by creating multiple tables to represent the logic and workflow of the restaurant, I also created the same DB but in NoSQL, Firestore form Google to be more precise.
 Enjoy! 🌮🇲🇽🌯

 ## ER Diagram images with all the restaurant tables
 <img width="974" alt="Screenshot 2023-06-20 at 19 28 12" src="https://github.com/Fer-dev-gt/DB-restaurant-los-tacos-amigos/assets/119085740/54926c04-ac69-40e2-8ed8-c19c9a882a5e">